grpc/proposal/L69-core-cleanup-static-duration-objects.md

       clean up after itself when the library is unloaded.

-Before it's called, the normal cleanup using grpc_shutdown has to be done.
+Before it's called, the normal cleanup using grpc_shutdown has to be done. grpc_final_shutdown_library() is not a replacement for grpc_shutdown() but can be called after the normal cleanup with grpc_shutdown() when using automatic leak-detection at process exit.
+If you don't use automatic leak-detection then you don't need to call this function.

 ```c
 GRPCAPI void grpc_final_shutdown_library(void);